Doerry Janine

 Kralj Lovro

-The European Holocaust Research Infrastructure EHRI-ERIC
+The European Holocaust Research Infrastructure EHRI-ERIC, Croatia

 Lovro Kralj is a historian specializing in fascism, antisemitism, genocide, and the Holocaust, with a focus on Central and Southeast Europe.
 He earned his PhD at the Central European University in 2023 and helped establish the Center for Holocaust and Genocide Research in Southeast Europe at the University of Rijeka.
 He now works as a Research and Content Officer with the European Holocaust Research Infrastructure (EHRI) at NIOD in Amsterdam.